Boxtale/boxtal-connect-woocommerce/src/readme.txt

 With our negotiated rates for 15 carriers, with no contract and no minimum volume requirement, you offer the best delivery rates to your customers. offering free delivery becomes cheaper for you!

-Maximize your chances to convert by offering the 3 types of shipping expected by your customers: the economic collection point (Mondial Relay, Relais Colis ...), home delivery in 48H (Colissimo) or the express for the most hurried ones (Chronopost, UPS, Fedex, TNT, DHL ...).
+Maximize your chances to convert by offering the 3 types of shipping expected by your customers: the economic collection point (Mondial Relay, Relais Colis, ...), home delivery in 48H (Colissimo) or the express for the most hurried ones (Chronopost, UPS, Fedex, TNT, DHL, ...).

 The Boxtal Connect plugin can display the pick-up location map for carriers of your choice.
 And it's as simple as a checkbox in your backoffice.